-St. John’s York Mills (SJYM), the oldest Anglican parish church in York County (encompassing Toronto and the Region of York), celebrates 200 years in 2016.
+St. John’s York Mills (SJYM), the oldest Anglican parish church in York County (Toronto plus the Region of York), celebrated 200 years in 2016.
 SJYM began as a 10m by 20m structure built by the community from local timber — in fact, from trees that were felled on the very land on which the church stood.
-A quarter-century later, this building was replaced with a sturdier stone structure that has endured and grown over the years to become the building you see today.
-The history of the church is a reflection of the heritage of its members: a small farming community in the 19th century transformed by urban growth in the 20th century to become a diverse community in the 21st century which reflects its Toronto home.
+A quarter-century later, this building was replaced with a sturdier brick structure that has endured and grown over the years to become the building you see today.
+The history of the church is a reflection of the heritage of its members: a small farming community in the 19th century transformed by urban growth in the 20th century to become a diverse community in the 21st century that reflects its Toronto home.

 Books and Letters

 There are many stories to tell about our history.
 In 1966, on the occasion of our 150th anniversary, we published a book called 150 Years at St. John’s York Mills.
 In October, 2016, we published 200 Years at St. John’s York Mills, including photos and stories from our first 150 years not published previously.
 For more information about the books, click here.

 The Toronto Historical Association featured an article by Laura Peetoom in the April 2016 issue of their newsletter.
 The article talks about the architecture of the building and also tells the story of Seneca Ketchum, a rather colourful individual who was a driving force in establishing SJYM 200 years ago.

 Many events are planned to celebrate our past and look towards our future.

 Tuesday, September 17, 1816: Laying the Cornerstone